What is an Auditor’s Report?

 - Signature of the firm and the engagement partner

 Some of the components listed above are new and will be implemented starting in December 2018.
 One of the changes is that the name of the partner involved in the engagement must be printed and signed on the auditor’s report.
 This measure was implemented so that auditors cannot hide behind the name of the firm.
-They now take on more responsibility by putting their name out in public.
+They now take on more personal responsibility by putting their name out in public.
 Another new component is the key audit matter section of the report.
 Before, the auditor’s report was more generic and could be used for different companies.
 However, the new report requires specific details about the company so that it is more tailored to that individual company.

 Different Types of Auditor’s Reports